 The viewing party is free; standard parking rates apply ($5).

 *Please note: You MUST use a solar eclipse viewer to watch throughout this extraordinary event.
-Solar viewing glasses are available for purchase in the OMSI Science Store for $4.99 each.
+Solar viewing glasses are available for purchase in the OMSI Science Store for $4.99 each, while supplies last.
+There will be a limited quantity available on Monday morning.

 For more information, call 503.797.4536 or email email@example.com.